anschnapp/move-less/README.md

     'UndoMoveLess': "\<Esc>"
 }

-To modify any of those shortcuts, simply set the variable in your .vimrc with only the keys you want to override.
-Example:
+You can override the shorcuts by substituting this dictionary for your own, like the example below.

 let g:MoveLess#Mappings =
   \   {
+  \     'FoldBelow': 'e',
-  \     'FoldDown': 'i',
+  \     'FoldAbove': 'i',
-  \     'FoldUp': 'o',
-  \     'UnfoldDown': 'I',
+  \     'UnfoldBelow': 'I',
+  \     'UnfoldAbove': 'E',
+  \     'FoldAboveAndBelowK1': 's',
-  \     'UnfoldUp': 'O',
+  \     'FoldAboveAndBelowK2': 'O',
+  \     'UnfoldAboveAndBelowK1': 'o',
+  \     'UnfoldAboveAndBelowK2': 'S',
-  \     'StopMoveLess': 'L',
+  \     'StopMoveLess': 'p',
-  \     'UndoMoveLess': 'U'
+  \     'AbortMoveLess': "\<Esc>"
   \   }

+Note that you need to provide the full dictionary through the `g:MoveLess#Mappings` variable.

 ## Scenarios, how this plugin might help you